Ophel pithos: Discovery

 The Ophel pithos was found in 2012 during excavations and the find was announced in summer 2013.
 It is the earliest alphabetical inscription found in Jerusalem.
 Eilat Mazar has dated the potsherds on which the inscription was written to the 10th century BCE.
 The interpretation of the fragment is controversial, with readings varying from sensationalist claims to minimalist scepticism.

 The fragment comes from a pithos, a large neckless ceramic jar, discovered in a ceramic assemblage together with 6 other large storage jars that together comprised a fill that was employed to reinforce the earth under the second floor of a building.
 The archaeologists excavating the site identified it as contemporary with the biblical period of David and Solomon, and dated to the 10th century BCE.
 According to Shmuel Ahituv of Ben-Gurion University, the inscription wound about the jar's shoulder, yielding the end of the inscription and one letter of its beginning.

-Experts identified the writing as an example of linear alphabetic Northwest Semitic letters, Ahituv identifying it specifically as a variety of Proto-Canaanite or early Canaanite script predating the period of Israelite rule, and the earliest indisputably Hebrew inscription found in Jerusalem by some 250 years.
+Experts identified the writing as an example of linear alphabetic Northwest Semitic letters.
+Ahituv identified it specifically as a variety of Proto-Canaanite or early Canaanite script predating the period of Israelite rule, and the earliest indisputably Hebrew inscription found in Jerusalem by some 250 years.
 Ahituv transliterated the text to read, from left to right:

 M, Q, P, H, N, L?, N.

 Thus transliterated, this combination yields no comprehensible meaning within any known West Semitic language.
-The archaeologists surmised that, since it was not written in Hebrew, the text might refer to the name of a Jebusite, the population inhabiting Jerusalem before the kingdom of David was established.
+The archaeologists surmised that, since it was not written in Hebrew, the text might refer to the name of one of the Jebusites, who were the population inhabiting Jerusalem before the kingdom of David was established.

 Christopher Rollston agreed with Ahituv's reading, in the face of some scholars who argue that the script was Phoenician.
 Rollston notes that in this period, the direction of writing in Northwest Semitic and Phoenician was standardized as sinistrograde (right to left), whereas the incised text is typical of Early Alphabetic, i.e., dextrograde (left to right) script.
 Rollston would date the text to the 11th century, which is on the early end of Ahituv's 11th–10th-century dating.